yu-lab-vt/ITEC/README.md

 ## Theory Support

-   Our paper can be found here(link!).
+   Our paper can be found here.
 If you have any questions about the method, please contact <yug@tsinghua.edu.cn>